dagster-io/dagster/python_modules/dagster/docs/principles.rst

 done, or done poorly.
 Dagster pipelines are designed to be tested.
 They have explicit support for pipeline authors to manage and maintain multiple operating environments -- for example, unit testing, integration testing, and production environments, among others.
-In addition dagster can execute arbitrary subsets and nodes of the pipeline, critical testability.
+In addition dagster can execute arbitrary subsets and nodes of the pipeline which is critical for testability.
 (This capability happens to be useful in operational contexts as well).

 Verifiable data quality
 ^^^^^^^^^^^^^^^^^^^^^^^